akeneo/pim-helpcenter/content/updates/productivity/3-A-more-helpful-process-tracker.md

-# A more helpful process tracker
+# More helpful process tracker

 ## See all the ongoing jobs
 ::: meta-data type="Improvement" ee-only="false" link-to-doc="../articles/monitor-jobs.html"